Lav15/lavjain.github.io/portfolio/operations.md

 Result:
 The reporting suite provided leadership with a centralized, near real-time view of fleet health and productivity.
 By integrating preventive maintenance directly into the performance framework, the company reduced unexpected equipment downtime, optimized resource allocation, and achieved a measurable increase in overall fleet operational availability.

-### 8. Global Fleet Occupation & Revenue Analytics | Industrial/Logistics
+### 8. Global Fleet Occupation & Revenue Analytics | Industrial & Logistics | Belgium

 **Context:**
 While the organization tracked fleet movement and operational data, there was a disconnect between equipment usage (recorded in AX, NAV, and "Black Box" telematics) and the actual revenue generated per crane or project.
 This visibility gap made it difficult to determine the true return on investment (ROI) for individual assets.